bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    &message=Order+of+flowers+%26+chocolates\
    &r=https://example.com/pay.php/invoice%3Dda39a3ee

 The browser, QR code reader, or other program processing the URI opens the spender’s Bitcoin wallet program on the URI.
-If the wallet program is aware of the payment protocol, it accesses the URL specified in the :ref:`“r” <term-r-parameter>` parameter, which should provide it with a serialized :ref:`PaymentRequest <term-paymentrequest>` served with the `MIME <https://en.wikipedia.org/wiki/Internet_media_type>`__ type ``application/bitcoin-paymentrequest``.
+If the wallet program is aware of the payment protocol, it accesses the URL specified in the :term:`“r” <R parameter>` parameter, which should provide it with a serialized :term:`PaymentRequest <PaymentRequest>` served with the `MIME <https://en.wikipedia.org/wiki/Internet_media_type>`__ type ``application/bitcoin-paymentrequest``.

 **Resource:** Gavin Andresen’s `Payment Request Generator <https://github.com/gavinandresen/paymentrequest/blob/master/php/demo_website/createpaymentrequest.php>`__ generates custom example URIs and payment requests for use with testnet.

 PaymentRequest & PaymentDetails
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`PaymentRequest <term-paymentrequest>` is created with data structures built using Google’s `Protocol Buffers <https://developers.google.com/protocol-buffers/>`__. `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__ describes these data structures in the non-sequential way they’re defined in the payment request `protocol buffer <https://developers.google.com/protocol-buffers/>`__ code, but the text below will describe them in a more linear order using a simple (but functional) Python CGI program.
+The :term:`PaymentRequest <PaymentRequest>` is created with data structures built using Google’s `Protocol Buffers <https://developers.google.com/protocol-buffers/>`__. `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__ describes these data structures in the non-sequential way they’re defined in the payment request `protocol buffer <https://developers.google.com/protocol-buffers/>`__ code, but the text below will describe them in a more linear order using a simple (but functional) Python CGI program.
 (For brevity and clarity, many normal CGI best practices are not used in this program.)

-The full sequence of events is illustrated below, starting with the spender clicking a :ref:`“bitcoin:” URI <term-bitcoin-uri>` or scanning a ``bitcoin:`` QR code.
+The full sequence of events is illustrated below, starting with the spender clicking a :term:`“bitcoin:” URI <Bitcoin uri>` or scanning a ``bitcoin:`` QR code.

 .. figure:: /img/dev/en-payment-protocol.svg
    :alt: BIP70 Payment Protocol

    BIP70 Payment Protocol

 For the script to use the `protocol buffer <https://developers.google.com/protocol-buffers/>`__, you will need a copy of Google’s `Protocol Buffer <https://developers.google.com/protocol-buffers/>`__ compiler (``protoc``), which is available in most modern Linux package managers and `directly from Google. <https://developers.google.com/protocol-buffers/>`__ Non-Google `protocol buffer <https://developers.google.com/protocol-buffers/>`__ compilers are available for a variety of programming languages.
-You will also need a copy of the :ref:`PaymentRequest <term-paymentrequest>` `Protocol Buffer description <https://github.com/bitcoin/bitcoin/blob/0.19/src/qt/paymentrequest.proto>`__ from the Bitcoin Core source code.
+You will also need a copy of the :term:`PaymentRequest <PaymentRequest>` `Protocol Buffer description <https://github.com/bitcoin/bitcoin/blob/0.19/src/qt/paymentrequest.proto>`__ from the Bitcoin Core source code.

 Initialization Code
 '''''''''''''''''''